EJEHardenberg/EJEHardenberg.github.io/public/writing/political/soylent-log.md

 then for lunch I had bratwurst and potatoes which was great.
 Then for dinner I had a steak and vegi's at a texas roadhouse.

+### Day 555

+Palendrome day!
+Yay!
+Today I had some Cheerios and then taco bell for lunch.
+Then for dinner I had wings and breadsticks from little ceasers.

 [release notes for v1.6]:http://files.soylent.com/pdf/soylent-release-notes-1-6-en.pdf
 [this blog post about it]:http://fourhourworkweek.com/2013/08/20/soylent/
 [this guy]:http://robrhinehart.com/